Sophianic Pedagogy in the Era of the Polymath:

 Introducing Kosmos Institute—Why I Started This School

-For over twenty years, I have dreamed of opening a “school for the poetic arts,” a kind of training academy growing out of beauty and truth created for students who wish to go beyond the dry academic systems of traditional higher education into a style of pedagogy with a spiritual dimension capable of infusing rigorous academic study with experiential wisdom.
+For over twenty years, I have dreamed of opening a “school for the poetic arts,” a consciously choreographed training academy growing out of the ideals of beauty and truth.
+This school would be for students who wish to go beyond the dry academic systems of traditional higher education into a style of pedagogy with a spiritual dimension capable of infusing rigorous academic study with experiential wisdom.
 Having spent the last ten years in higher education obtaining two MAs and a PhD, I came away from the experience with the distinct sense that the time had come for this school to come into being.
 In this talk, I will explain my deeper purposes for starting this school and discuss the steps I have taken during the first year of operation to meet these objectives.

 9: 20 AM